Hydrogen anion: Occurrence

-In chemistry, the hydride anion is hydrogen that has the formal oxidation state −1.
+In chemistry, hydrogen has the formal oxidation state −1 in the hydride anion.

 The term hydride is probably most often used to describe compounds of hydrogen with other elements in which the hydrogen is in the formal −1 oxidation state.
 In most such compounds the bonding between the hydrogen and its nearest neighbor is covalent.
 An example of a hydride is the borohydride anion (BH_{4}^{−}).